OpenDataServices/flatten-tool/docs/unflatten.rst

 Configuration properties: skip and header rows
 ==============================================

-Flattentool supports directives in the first row of a file to tell it to:
+Flatten Tool supports directives in the first row of a file to tell it to:

 * **skiprows** - start processing data from n rows down
 * **headerrows** - the total number of header rows.
 Note that the first header row will be treated as field paths.